John Kerry: Net worth

 The Forbes 400 survey estimated in 2004 that Teresa Heinz Kerry had a net worth of $750 million.
 However, estimates have frequently varied, ranging from around $165 million to as high as $3.2 billion, according to a study in the Los Angeles Times.
 Regardless of which figure is correct, Kerry was the wealthiest U.S. Senator while serving in the Senate.
-Independent of Heinz, Kerry is wealthy in his own right, and is the beneficiary of at least four trusts inherited from Forbes family relatives, including his mother, Rosemary Forbes Kerry, who died in 2002.
+Independent of Heinz, Kerry is wealthy in his own right, and is the beneficiary of at least four trusts inherited from Forbes family relatives, including his mother Rosemary Forbes Kerry, who died in 2002.
 Forbes magazine (named for the Forbes family of publishers, unrelated to Kerry) estimated that if elected, and if Heinz family assets were included, Kerry would have been the third-richest U.S. president in history, when adjusted for inflation.
 This assessment was based on Heinz's and Kerry's combined assets, but the couple signed a prenuptial agreement that keeps their assets separate.
 Kerry's financial disclosure form for 2011 put his personal assets in the range of $230,000,000 to $320,000,000, including the assets of his spouse and any dependent children.
 This included slightly more than $3,000,000 worth of H. J. Heinz Company assets, which increased in value by over $600,000 in 2013 when Berkshire Hathaway announced their intention to purchase the company.

 In April 2017, Kerry purchased an 18-acre property on the northwest corner of Martha's Vineyard overlooking Vineyard Sound in the town of Chilmark, Massachusetts.
 The property is located in Seven Gates Farm and according to property records, cost $11.75 million for the seven bedroom home.

 Religious beliefs

 Kerry is a Roman Catholic, and is said to have carried a religious rosary, a prayer book, and a St. Christopher medal (the patron saint of travelers) when he campaigned.
 Discussing his faith, Kerry said: "I thought of being a priest.
 I was very religious while at school in Switzerland.
 I was an altar boy and prayed all the time.
 I was very centered around the Mass and the church."
-He also said that the Letters of Paul (Apostle Paul) moved him the most, stating that they taught him to "not feel sorry for myself".
+He also said the Letters of Paul (Apostle Paul) moved him the most, stating that they taught him to "not feel sorry for [him]self".

 Kerry told Christianity Today in October 2004:

 I'm a Catholic and I practice, but at the same time I have an open-mindedness to many other expressions of spirituality that come through different religions ...
 I've spent some time reading and thinking about religion and trying to study it, and I've arrived at not so much a sense of the differences, but a sense of the similarities in so many ways.

-He said that he believed that the Torah, the Quran, and the Bible all share a fundamental story which connects with readers.
+He said that he believes the Torah, the Quran, and the Bible all share a fundamental story which connects with readers.